dronecan/dronecan.github.io/index.md

 UAVCAN that increased complexity and did not offer a smooth migration path for existing deployments.
-After extended discussions within the UAVCAN consortium it was decided that the best solution was to continue development of UAVCAN v0 under the name DroneCAN.
+After extended discussions within the UAVCAN consortium it was decided that the best solution was to continue development of DroneCAN v0 under the name DroneCAN.

 ## Key Features